IDinsight/MCPDemo/README.md

 7. **Starting External MCP Server**
     1. From the backend directory, run `python src/mcp_demo/entries/mcp_server_external.py` in another terminal window: This will start the external MCP server on `http://localhost:8200`.
 8. **Calling Servers With MCP Client**
-    1. From the backend directory, run `python src/mcp_demo/entries/client_call.py --auth-type=bearer --include-external-servers --username=user1 --password=user1` in another terminal window: This will start the MCP client with Bearer authentication and make calls to the main and external MCP servers.
+    1. From the backend directory, run `python src/mcp_demo/entries/client_call.py --grant-type=password --include-external-servers --username=user1 --password=user1` in another terminal window: This will start the MCP client with Password grant type and make calls to the main and external MCP servers.
-    2. From the backend directory, run `python src/mcp_demo/entries/client_call.py --auth-type=oauth --include-external-servers --username=client1 --password=client1` in another terminal window: This will start the MCP client with OAuth and make calls to the main and external MCP servers.
+    2. From the backend directory, run `python src/mcp_demo/entries/client_call.py --grant-type=client_credentials --include-external-servers --username=client1 --password=client1` in another terminal window: This will start the MCP client with Client Credentials grant type and make calls to the main and external MCP servers.
+    3. From the backend directory, run `python src/mcp_demo/entries/client_call.py --grant-type=pkce --include-external-servers --username=user1 --password=user1` in another terminal window: This will start the MCP client with Authorization Code (+ PKCE) grant type and make calls to the main and external MCP servers.
+In this scenario, `user1` grants `admin` permission to `client1` in order to make calls to the MCP servers.

 ## Local Clean up Instructions